mdwcrft/mdwcrft.github.io/_posts/2019-04-03-S3-laws&theorems.md

 ### Markhov's Inequality

-The Markhov inequality gives an upper bound to the probaility of a non-negative function of a random variable exceeding some positive constant.
+The Markhov inequality gives an upper bound to the probability of a non-negative function of a random variable exceeding some positive constant.

 ### Chebychev's Inequality